mutemip/RSAmessaging/README.md

 # RSAcrypto
-- A web up that uses RSA encryption algorithm to encrypt and decrypt messages.
+- A web App that uses RSA encryption algorithm to encrypt and decrypt messages.
 Users are given control of their keys.
 - Public key is used to encrypt messages and private key to decrypt the cipher text.
 - Make sure you keep a copy of your private key, you will use it to decrypt cipher text to plain text.